michaelmarty/UniDec/readme.md

 Added cosine similarity to Image Plotter.

+Fixed bug with Waters time range on file open.

+Fixed bug with peaks shapes not registering.
+Note, this fix will break compatiblity for the charge peak shape parameter on older config files for UCD.
+Just change zpsfun to zpsfn on the config file to rescue.

 v.6.0.2

 **Added a new Drug-to-Antibody Ratio (DAR) calculation mode for UPP.** See help file for the new keywords.